iffatfatima/customlint/README.md

 **Fig 4.** Graph showing number of true positives, false positives and false negatives from detection results of extended ‘Android Lint’ tool and ‘PAPRIKA’

+### Annex A:

+The definitions of Android code smells were extracted from studies [1 - 4].
+The definitions of energy bugs were extracted from studies [5-6]

+#### Definitions of Andorid energy bugs and code smells

+**Data Transmission Without Compression** refers to code smell that arises when data is transmitted over network without compressing it first.
+Only warning is shown for detection of this issue and compression is left to discretion of developer.
+**Leaking Thread** refers to code smell that arises them a thread is never stopped.
+In Android applications if a Handler resource does not remove its callbacks before going to background, it can cause a thread leak.

+**No Low Memory Resolver** refers to a code smell that arises when onLowMemory method is not overridden in Activity class.
+The correction for this issue only created an empty function and memory clearing is left to developer based on use case.

+**Public Data** refers to code smell that arises when external public directories are used to store data instead of internal directories.

+**Lifecycle Containment** refers to a code smell that arises when a listener is registered but not unregistered from Activity.

+**Unsupported Hardware Acceleration** refers to code smell that arises when hardware acceleration is not enabled in Manifest file.

+**Bitmap Format Usage** is a code smell that arises when images are represented as Bitmaps which is memory intensive function.
+As this is a use case dependent functionality therefore only a warning is provided against this detection.

+**Invalidate Without Rect** refers to a code smell that arises when rect to be redrawn is not specified while invalidating the view.
+The specification of the rect to be made is left to discretion of the developer in correction.

+**Heavy Async Task** refers to a code smell that arises when heavy operations are carried out inside an Async Task.
+Heavy operation is considered to be any operation that has computational complexity of greater than 10 (McConnel S. Code Complete).

+**Heavy Start Service** refers to a code smell that arises when heavy operations are carried out inside a Service.

+Heavy Broadcast Receiver refers to a code smell that arises when heavy operations are carried out inside a onRecieve() function of Broadcast Receiver.

+**Early Resource Binding** refers to code smell that arises when heavy resources such as database connections, Camera, Media Player and Location Manager are initialized before they need to be used.
+For this detection only a warning is shown and lazy initialization of the resource is left to discretion of the developer.

+**Resource Leak** refers to energy bug that arises when resources like Camera, Media Player etc. are not properly released after usage.
+They need to be released as soon as the user navigates away from the activity or fragment using them.

+**Vacuous Background Service** refers to an energy bug that arises when a service consumes resources in the background.
+Hence, a service should be stopped before application goes to background in onStop method.
+**Immortality Bug** refers an energy bug that arises when an application re-spawns when it is not opened by the user.
+To detect this issues, calls to start a foreground operation like Activity are removed from background operations like Services.

 ### References

 [1]	F. Palomba, D. Di Nucci, A. Panichella, A. Zaidman, and A. De Lucia, “Lightweight detection of Android-specific code smells: The aDoctor project,” Proc.
 24th IEEE Int.
 Conf.
 Softw.
 Anal.
 Evol.
 Reengineering - SANER, pp. 487–491, 2017, doi: 10.1109/SANER.2017.7884659.